 CAS Placement Examinations

-Calculus Placement Information and Examinations
+Calculus (and Mathematics for Economics) Placement Information and Examinations

 Computer Science Placement Information and ExaminationsStudents with little or no programming knowledge who are considering a major or minor in computer science should begin with Introduction to Computer Programming (CSCI-UA 2).
 Students with a 4 or 5 on the AP Computer Science exam are expected to skip Introduction to Computer Science (CSCI-UA 101) and enroll in Data Structures (CSCI-UA 102).

 Students considering the major or minor who have no AP credit or previous coursework but have gained a good knowledge of programming on their own are strongly advised to take a placement examination in the Department of Computer Science for possible waiver from CSCI-UA 2 and admission to CSCI-UA 101.
-Exams are given by appointment.
-Please contact the Department directly--click here

 II.
 Exemption-only paper exams in the following languages are offered in person (one hour long) for students who score above the specified cutoffs on the online placement exams:

-- French: 600 or higher (SAT-2)
+- French: 46 or higher (SAT II exam)

-- German: 600 or higher (SAT-2)
+- German: 71 or higher (departmental exam)

-- Spanish: 625 or higher (SAT-2)
+- Spanish: 59 or higher (departmental exam)

-- Hebrew: 42 or higher (departmental exam)
+- Hebrew: 42 or higher (departmental exam, 30 minutes)